 |School of Public Health||3.5||B or better|

-There is no separate application for these awards - applicants to the Smith specialty master’s program are automatically considered.
-The Smith School of Business awards scholarships based on scholastic merit, evidence of leadership, GMAT/GRE scores, etc. All applicants whose applications are complete by the priority admission’s deadline receive automatic consideration.
+There is no separate application for these awards - applicants to the Smith specialty masters program are automatically considered.
+The Smith School of Business awards scholarships based on scholastic merit, evidence of leadership, GMAT/GRE scores, etc. All applicants whose applications are complete by the priority admission's deadline receive automatic consideration.

-The Smith School of Business is fortunate to receive numerous applications from bright and talented graduates of the University System of Maryland, the District of Columbia metropolitan area and Big Ten insitutions.
+The Smith School of Business is fortunate to receive numerous applications from bright and talented graduates of the University System of Maryland, the District of Columbia metropolitan area and Big Ten institutions.
 Applicants who demonstrate notable academic achievements may be eligible for a half-time Graduate Assistantship or $10,000 scholarship.

 Financial assistance through college and university graduate assistantships are widely available to academically qualified students.
 Students awarded graduate assistantships receive a partial tuition waiver, a stipend for 180 hours of work per semester, and also pay the equivalent of in-state tuition rates.
 Assistantships offer students the opportunity to develop skills in a variety of areas including technology, communications, business research, teaching, small business counseling, and project management.

-Specialty master’s students not awarded graduate assistantships through the Smith school may apply for a Graduate Assistantship (GA) throughout the University of Maryland at College Park.
+Specialty masters students not awarded graduate assistantships through the Smith school may apply for a Graduate Assistantship (GA) throughout the University of Maryland at College Park.
 GA positions are handled independently by each department throughout the university, therefore, students are encouraged to contact departments directly.

 US Military Members and Veterans

 The University of Maryland has a Veterans Program Office to assist military service members and veterans in their educational pursuits.
-Scholarship and VA benefit information can be found online.
+Scholarship and VA benefits information can be found online.
 Find out more about military at Smith.

 Federal Student Loans

 Students who are U.S. citizens or permanent residents may apply for Federal Student Loans through the Office of Student Financial Aid by completing the Free Application for Federal Student Aid (FAFSA).
 The application is available online at www.fafsa.ed.gov; UMD-College Park's FAFSA code is 002103.
 After the FAFSA is received by the Office of Student Financial Aid, additional information specific to the individual student may be requested.
-When all application materials are received, Federal loans are certified, and the student is notified.
+When all application materials are received, federal loans are certified, and the student is notified.
 This notification process typically begins mid to late June.
 An application for aid has no bearing on the application for admittance to the program.

 International student loans not requiring a co-signer who is a US citizen or US permanent resident can be difficult to find.
-In order to assist international students, here are a sampling of possible loan options with more flexible co-signer requirements.
+In order to assist international students, here is a sampling of possible loan options with more flexible co-signer requirements.